-Reviewers will indicate approval, required modifications or disapproval on the Reviewer Checklist and return it to the IRB Office.
-If the reviewer marked the study for disapproval, the protocol will be reviewed by the full board at the next convened meeting.
+Reviewers will indicate approval, required modifications, or requires review by the convened Board on the Reviewer Checklist and return it to the IRB Office.
+If the reviewer marked the study for review by the convened Board, the protocol will be reviewed by the full board at the next convened meeting.
 If modifications are required, the reviewer or IRB Staff will inform the investigator via electronic mail.
 If the modifications are minor, the reviewer(s) may determine if the investigator has sufficiently addressed the modifications.
 If the modifications are major and have been reviewed by the IRB Chair or IRB Vice Chair, the reviewer(s) may send the review back to the Chair or Vice Chair (s) for further review.
 Upon the discretion of the reviewer(s) and/ or the IRB Chair or IRB Vice Chair, the protocol may be submitted to the IRB for full board review.